 How do septic tanks work?

-In effect, a septic tank is a breeding ground for bacteria.
-That’s because it’s anaerobic and aerobic bacteria that make the whole system work.
+A septic tank is a breeding ground for bacteria because it’s anaerobic and aerobic bacteria that make the whole system work.
 They break down potentially harmful waste, leaving water clean enough to flow to the septic tank drain field.

 Healthy, busy bacteria are the key to a well-functioning septic tank.
 And the last thing you want to do is harm them in any way.
 So, what should you never put in a septic tank?

-Chemicals which stop bacteria from working, such as those found in bleach, paint, medicines, disinfectants, garden pesticides and certain solvents should never go in your septic tank.
+Chemicals that stop bacteria from working, such as those found in bleach, paint, medicines, disinfectants, garden pesticides, and certain solvents, should never go in your septic tank.

 Common septic tanks problems